-In the above case, let us assume that the total licensed bandwidth is 8 Gbps.
-Now, if both the VPX are bursting to their maximum burstable limit, that is:
+In this case, let us assume that the total licensed bandwidth is 8 Gbps.
+If both the VPX instances are bursting to their maximum burstable limits, that is:

-- VPX1 is using its maximum burstable bandwidth, that is 2 Gpbs then it is using a total of 4 + 2 = 6 Gbps
+- VPX1 is using its maximum burstable bandwidth, that is 2 Gbps then it is using a total of 4 + 2 = 6 Gbps

-- VPX2 is using its maximum burstable bandwidth, that is 1 Gpbs then it is using a total of 2 + 1 = 3 Gbps
+- VPX2 is using its maximum burstable bandwidth, that is 1 Gbps then it is using a total of 2 + 1 = 3 Gbps

 Checking the throughput and data consumption statistics

 You can check individual VPX’s throughput and data consumption statistics in graphs.
 To access the graphs, follow these steps: